 Two temples in one complex, Sam Tai Tsz Temple is a Grade II historic building originally built in 1898 by Hakka immigrants to honour their patron deity, Sam Tai Tsz, after a particularly deadly plague swept through Sham Shui Po.
 Full of fascinating details, the temple houses cultural relics that date back to the late Qing dynasty (1644-1911).
 After exploring this fascinating site, head next door to Pak Tai Temple — a Grade III historic building built by local fishermen in 1920 to honour the Emperor of the North, the eponymous Pak Tai.

-This busy street is lined with shops and stalls selling all sorts of electronic gadgets.
+is lined with shops and stalls selling all sorts of electronic gadgets.
 You’ll never know what bargain you might find here, from the latest mobile phone accessories to vintage typewriters and home appliances.
 While you’re here, be sure to check out Audio Space.
 Not only is this store known for its high-quality audio products, it was also featured in the iconic 2002 Hong Kong crime-thriller, Infernal Affairs, starring Andy Lau and Tony Leung.

 Information in this article is subject to change without advance notice.
 Please contact the relevant product or service providers for enquiries.